Remember (Steve Angello song): Music video

 The concept for the official music video was written by Steve Angello and Lance Drake, and produced by Lance Drake, under the production company FOREST.
 Angello premiered the video on his Facebook page on 20 November 2015, the same day that the first half of his debut studio album, Wild Youth was released.
-"This video embodies an important part of my tale," said Angello in the video's caption.
-He went on to say, "I wanted to touch upon a time in my life that meant so much to me."
+"This video embodies an important part of my tale", he wrote in the video's caption.
+"I wanted to touch upon a time in my life that meant so much to me."

-The video at four minutes and twenty-four seconds in length, was uploaded to Steve Angello's YouTube and VEVO account on 23 November 2015.
-Since then, the video has successfully gained over 1 million views.
+The video, 4:24 in length, was uploaded to Angello's YouTube and VEVO account on 23 November 2015.
+Since then, it has gained over one million views.

 The video depicts three young boys on a camping trip in the woods, assumed to be the three members of the progressive house supergroup Swedish House Mafia.
 The young trio eventually reach a lake.
-One of the boys walks towards a fire burning in the lake.
+One of the boys walks toward a fire burning in the lake.
 But before he can succeed in touching it, it disappears, along with the two other boys.
 Terrified, the boy sets off to find the other two boys as he runs through the woods.
 Lost along the way, he trips on the door of an underground vault, which he opens and climbs down in.
-The vault door shuts as he walks towards an abandoned piano in the dark.
+The vault door shuts as he walks toward an abandoned piano in the dark.
 He then plays the piano, and while doing so, the instrument suddenly catches on fire.
 For a moment, the boy's face is blocked by the rising fire.
-Afterwards, we see Steve Angello playing the piano instead of the boy.
+Afterward, we see Steve Angello playing the piano instead of the boy.
 After the fire consumes the piano chords, Angello walks away.
 He then finds himself under a light only to see that the vault door has opened.
 So he climbs out of the vault, and walks back to the same lake seen before, and sees the fire burning again.
-This time however, he turns his head to look behind him as footsteps are heard off screen.
+This time, he turns his head to look behind him as footsteps are heard off screen.

 Ryan Middleton of Music Times along with many Facebook users suggested that the video was intended to convey a message about the departure of Swedish House Mafia; a reference to the subject.